sandeepkasaragod/CusVarDB/README.md

 Apart from the main modules, the program also supports additional functions such as
 1. Download the SRA
 2. Convert the SRA file to fastq file format
-3. Download the annotation (ANNOVAR) database and Dry-run concept to customize the commands.
+3. Download the annotation (ANNOVAR) database and Dry-run concept to customize the commands

 ### System requirments
 	- Windows 10 or above